RunbookSolutions/agent/docs/Responses.md

 - The `script` variable contains the code the agent will execute when required.
 - The `hash` variable is the `SHA512` hash of the script; the agent will verify both the script variable as well as the file it creates to store the plugin.
-- The `commands` variable contains contains the details of what function in the program to run for which command is provided.
+- The `commands` variable contains the details of what function in the program to run for which command is provided.

 > Important: Both the `script` variable and the file written to disk must match the provided hash for the plugin to be loaded and run.